-Some artists expressed this in their work and have been posthumously identified as proto-feminist.
+Some artists expressed this in their work and have been posthumously identified as proto-feminist, many of whom were European and Russian.
 For example, Eva Hesse and Louise Bourgeois created works that contained imagery dealing with the female body, personal experience, and ideas of domesticity, even if the artists did not explicitly identify with feminism.
-These subjects were later embraced by the Feminist art movement that began producing work during the resurgence of the larger women's movement in the late 1960s, also referred to as the "second-wave" of feminism.
+These subjects were later embraced by the Feminist Art movement that began producing work during the resurgence of the larger women's movement in the late 1960s, also referred to as the "second-wave" of feminism.
 The Feminist artists of the "second-wave" expanded on the themes of the proto-feminist artists by linking their artwork explicitly to the fight for gender equality and including a wider visual vocabulary to help describe their goals.

 In New York City, which had a firmly established gallery and museum system, women artists were largely concerned with equal representation in art institutions.
 They formed a variety of women's art organizations, like the Art Worker's Coalition, Women Artists in Revolution (WAR) and the AIR Gallery, to specifically address Feminist artists' rights and issues in the art community.
 These organizations protested museums like The Museum of Modern Art and the Whitney, which exhibited few, if any, women artists.
 Protests of the Whitney Annual led to a rise in the number of women artists presented, from ten percent in 1969 to twenty-three percent in 1970.